Shalini1908/Trendsy-Myntra-Clone/Readme.md

 <h1 align="center">Trendsy</h1>

-<h2 align="center">Trendsy is a clone of Myntra.com , It is E-Commerce Website for Shpoing Cloths.</h2>
+<h2 align="center">Trendsy is a clone of Myntra.com , It is E-Commerce Website for Shopping Clothes.</h2>

 <br />
 <p align="center">